disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 1. You have now successfully deployed the Power BI reports that come with the CoE starter kit.

-## Exercise 2: How much is a connector used in your
+## Exercise 2: How much is a connector used in your Apps

 ### Scenario

 Using the Power BI report, you can easily see what apps and flows are using a connector.
-In this exercise, you will find out who is using the SharePoint connector.
+In this exercise, you will find out who is using the Office 365 outlook connector.

-### Task 1: Locate resources that use the SharePoint connector
+### Task 1: Locate resources that use the Office 365 Outlook connector

 1. Navigate to the **Power BI report** you just published.